rmjarvis/TreeCorr/docs/params.rst

     may instead give patch_centers either as a file name or an array from which the patches will be determined.

+    For cross-correlations where both catalogs use patches, this is often the preferred way to ensure consistent patch geometry between the two catalogs.
+    Running separate ``npatch`` calculations for each catalog is incorrect for patch-based covariance estimation, since it produces inconsistent patch definitions between the catalogs.

 :x_col: (int/str) Which column to use for x.
 :y_col: (int/str) Which column to use for y.
 :ra_col: (int/str) Which column to use for ra.